-The newborn is at risk for respiratory distress, as well as hypoglycemia.
-In women with diabetes, consistently elevated levels of glucose result in excess insulin production by the fetus.
+In patients with diabetes, consistently elevated levels of glucose result in excess insulin production by the fetus.
 Fetal hyperinsulinemia can affect lung maturity and alter the synthesis of lung surfactant, increasing the risk for respiratory distress.
-The risk for respiratory distress is higher in women with an elective cesarean section, which is common among women with diabetes, compared with women with exposure to labor.
-In addition, maternal glucose supply is abruptly ended at delivery, but hyperinsulinemia continues.
+The risk for respiratory distress is higher in patients with an elective cesarean section, which is common among patients with diabetes, compared with patients with exposure to labor.
+In addition, maternal glucose supply is abruptly ended at delivery but hyperinsulinemia continues.
 This may result in hypoglycemia shortly after birth.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.